Free Practice PTA Exam Questions

 Your Free NPTE-PTA Practice Question

-Correct Answer and Explanation
+The Answer and Explanation

 Did you get it right?
-The correct answer is A.
+The correct answer is: A

 Incorrect Answers and Explanations